gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "Sure."
 Her protests at being left behind had been dismissed quickly and sharply, much to her secret relief.

-She sat in silence with her father and grandmother.
-Somewhere in the distance the village's goofs bleated, confused and annoyed that no one had come to give them their morning carrots.
+She sat in silence with her father and grandmother and listened to the goofs bleating in their pen, confused and annoyed that no one had come to scratch their woolly ears or give them their morning carrots.
 Chickens clucked in their rooftops coops, and a shutter banged in the breeze a handful of times before someone closed it.
 She had never heard the village so quiet, not even in the middle of winter when every sound was muffled by falling or fallen snow.

 Someone shouted in the distance.
 Another voice answered.
 Without warning the door burst open.
 She jumped to her feet as Aft, Grappa Gas, and her mother